COVID-19 Web Resources

 a.
 Valid ETP if traveled outside of the local travel area or off-limits areas as outlined in Appendix A of General Order 1F.

 b.
 Valid ETP by a GS 14/O5 or higher with command authority if not in possession of a DoD ID card / LAB (Personnel are required to have a background check prior to entry.
 Personnel arriving by taxi will be granted a day pass in order to link up with sponsor and complete the escort process).

-The governors of New York, New Jersey, and Connecticut have announced a joint advisory that all individuals traveling from states with significant community spread of COVID-19 will be required to quarantine for 14 days from the time of last contact within the identified state.
+All individuals traveling to New York from states with significant community spread of COVID-19 will be required to quarantine for 14 days from the time of last contact within the identified state.